arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-pixels/tutorials/how-pixels/content.md

 ---
-title: "Modulino Pixels"
+title: "Getting Started with Modulino Pixels"
-description: "Complete guide for the Modulino Pixels RGB LED module."
+description: "Complete guide for the Modulino Pixels RGB LED module and programming with Arduino and MicroPython."
 tags:
  - Modulino
  - LED